map-ir/Leaflet.GestureHandling/README.md

 # Leaflet.GestureHandling

-Version 1.1.8
+Version 1.1.9

-Brings the basic functionality of [Google Maps Gesture Handling](https://developers.google.com/maps/documentation/javascript/examples/interaction-cooperative) into Leaflet.

-Prevents users from getting trapped on the map when scrolling a long page.
+Brings the basic functionality of [Google Maps Gesture Handling](https://developers.google.com/maps/documentation/javascript/examples/interaction-cooperative) into Leaflet, and Prevents users from getting trapped on the map when scrolling a long page.

-**On Desktop**
+#### On Desktop

 ![alt text](https://elmarquis.github.io/Leaflet.GestureHandling/examples/images/desktop.png "Desktop")

 -   The map ignores the mouse scroll wheel.
 -   The user is prompted to use ctrl+scroll to zoom the map.

-**On Mobile / Touch devices**
+#### On Mobile / Touch devices

 ![alt text](https://elmarquis.github.io/Leaflet.GestureHandling/examples/images/mobile.png "Mobile")